 - Serve in any soup or add to a salad.

-We recommended topping tomato soup with pizza croutons, but don’t be afraid to experiment.
+We recommend topping tomato soup with pizza croutons, but don’t be afraid to experiment.
 Try one these dressing flavors to best compliment a salad with pizza croutons:

 - Blue cheese

-- Sandwich your favorite fillings between two slices of pizza.
+Sandwich your favorite fillings between 2 slices of pizza.
 Some recommendations include:

 - Tomatoes, spinach and more mozzarella

 - Mushrooms, fresh basil and sliced sausage

 - Cilantro, chicken and avocado